nautes-labs/website/src/en/guide/user-guide/code-repo.md

 The pipeline runtime needs to fetch the source code, pipeline configurations, and other related files from the code repository to implement project integration.
 By granting code repository authorization to products or projects, and granting the code repository secrets related to products or projects to the pipeline runtime, the pipeline runtime can use the secrets to read or write to the authorized code repository for project integration.

+Similar to the pipeline runtime, the deployment runtime also needs to fetch the deployment manifest and other related files from the code repository, and it uses the same authorization method for application deployment.

 Support both [Command Line](deploy-an-application.md#initialize-a-product) and API for maintaining repositories and maintaining repository authorizations.

 ## Prerequisites